lucarv/connfac-lab/LAB 5/LAB 5.1/README.md

 6. Name your module as _MYACR_.azurecr.io/formatter:0.0.1
 7. Push Your module to your registry.
 The easiest way is to use the Docker extension for visual code.
 Just open the extension, expand your image, choose the right version, right click and select 'Push'

 Done!
-You can now go forward to [LAB 6](https://github.com/lucarv/connfac-lab/tree/master/LAB%206)
+You can now go back to [LAB 5](https://github.com/lucarv/connfac-lab/tree/master/LAB%205)